ArianZargaran/web-tech/javascript/the-call-stack-and-memory-heap.md

 We are "safe" yes, JS is a Garbage collected language.
 BUT, what does this exactly mean?

 When JS allocates memory and finishes using that piece of code; it will automatically clean it up for us.
-Only the useful data, remains.
+Only the useful data remains.
 This garbage collection process prevents memory leaks.

 The problem comes when we try to determine how this garbage-collection process is done.
 Also, it gives us a false sense of security over the memory management.